The Stooges: Post-breakup and reunion (1975–2003)

-Reunion and Ron Asheton's death (2003–09)

-Pop and the Ashetons first reunited that year, sharing four songs on the Skull Ring album with Pop on vocals, Scott Asheton on drums, and Ron Asheton on both guitar and bass.
-Soon afterward, the Stooges reunited officially, performing a series of live shows in the United States and Europe, with Watt on bass at Ron Asheton's request, and Fun House–era saxophonist Steve Mackay.
-Their Detroit homecoming show, postponed by the 2003 North America blackout, was released as the DVD Live in Detroit.
+The Weirdness, Ron Asheton's death, and James Williamson's return (2004–2009)

 On August 16, 2005, Elektra Records and Rhino Records issued newly remastered two-CD editions of the first two Stooges albums, featuring the original album on disc one and outtakes (including alternate mixes, single versions, etc.) on disc two.
 Unlike the 1997 Raw Power reissue, which was a total remix from the original multitracks, these remasters are faithful to the original mixes.

 In 2007, the band released an album of all-new material, The Weirdness, with Steve Albini recording, and mastering done at Abbey Road Studios in London, England.
-The album received mixed to negative reviews from the press.
+The album received mixed reviews from the press.
 The band also contributed a cover of Junior Kimbrough's "You Better Run" to a tribute album for the late blues artist.

 The Stooges were voted into the Michigan Rock and Roll Legends Hall of Fame in 2008.